-Another key tenet of treating individuals diagnosed with a history of trauma or adverse experiences is the application of trauma-informed care.
-Important principles of trauma-informed care include determining ways to ask permission, offer control, and find support for the patient so that they feel comfortable and supported.31
+Another key tenet of treating individuals diagnosed with a history of trauma or adverse experiences is the application of traumainformed care.
+Important principles of trauma-informed care include determining ways to ask permission, offer control, and find support for patients so that they feel comfortable and supported.
+Trauma-informed care is critical to promote continued engagement in treatment for those with a history of ST. Foremost, the provision of trauma-informed care seeks to empower patients and diverges from traditional, authoritarian, medical models of clinical practice.

-Trauma-informed care is critical to promote continued engagement in treatment for those with a history of ST. Foremost, the provision of trauma-informed care seeks to empower patients and diverges from traditional, authoritarian, medical models of clinical practice.^{32,33} Patient autonomy is paramount, and harm reduction approaches are critical.
+Patient autonomy is paramount, and harm reduction approaches are critical.
 Because many who have experienced or are experiencing ST may be at risk for homelessness and substance use, motivational interviewing approaches can be utilized within the harm reduction framework to promote best outcomes.
-In utilizing such an approach, healthcare providers can assure care continuity and consistency, which can help in developing and maintaining trust.
-Furthermore, those with a history of ST may be at heightened risk for retraumatization within the context of medical examinations or medical decision-making.
-All physical exam techniques or diagnostic procedures should be explained carefully to the patient, with consent and assent occurring throughout the intervention or procedure, in an effort to make the individual feel more comfortable and at ease.^{34,35} Especially for those with a history of physical or sexual abuse, retraumatization can be problematic.
-Similarly, revictimization can occur when individuals are stripped of their autonomy.33 Therefore, it is imperative that interactions are patient-centered.
+In utilizing such an approach, healthcare professionals can assure care continuity and consistency, which can help in developing and maintaining trust.
+Furthermore, those with a history of ST may be at heightened risk for re-traumatization within the context of medical examinations or medical decision-making.
+All physical exam techniques or diagnostic procedures should be explained carefully to the patient, with consent and assent occurring throughout the intervention or procedure, in an effort to make the individual feel more comfortable and at ease.34,35 Especially for those with a history of physical or sexual abuse, re-traumatization can be problematic.
+Similarly, re-victimization can occur when individuals are stripped of their autonomy.33 Therefore, it is imperative that interactions are patient-centered.